 Inevitably, this type of culture breeds spiritual lethargy.
 Therefore, we must slow down and return to experiential meditation—the process whereby we take a verse or a set of verses, and we spend time allowing our hearts, minds, souls, hands, and volition to be shaped by the Spirit through the Word.
 It’s not enough to just read the Bible; the Bible must read us.
 Meditation is the key to experiential Bible reading.
 Instead of just reading words and passively processing them, true experiential meditation ought to stir the heart and motivate the hands.
 To simply read the Bible is to simply hold up a mirror.
 To read the Bible experientially is to gaze upon the mirror with inquisitive wonder.

 So how does this work?
 What does it practically look like?
 To meditate biblically is to read the Bible through the power and promises of God in Christ.
 Bible reading ought to point us to Christ and the implications of his Kingdom in the world.
 Not only do we meditate on the Word for knowledge and understanding, but we also meditate on the Word for practice and piety.
 Orthodoxy leads to orthopraxy.
 The Christian life consists of theology going in and doxology going out; doctrine in the heart and mind, worship with our lives.
-We dare not only hear the word; we must do the word, too (Jas.
-1:22).
+We dare not only hear the word; we must do the word, too (James 1:22).

 Biblical, experiential meditation means that we focus in on what the Holy Spirit inspired, so we align our heads, hearts, and hands with what God intends to impress upon the soul.
 The head, heart, and hands paradigm coincides with repentance, faith, and mission.

 - Repentance (Head) – When reading Scripture, we should, like King David, weep.
-“I am weary with my moaning; every night I flood my bed with tears; I drench my couch with my weeping” (Ps.
-6:6).
+“I am weary with my moaning; every night I flood my bed with tears; I drench my couch with my weeping” (Psalm 6:6).
 The reason many people fail to exhibit righteous behavior and the fruit of the Spirit is because, in our efforts to follow Jesus, we’ve forgotten about repentance.
 The Christian life is a life of ongoing repentance.
 If we wish to follow Jesus into the world, we must follow Him with repentant hearts.
 The reason this must start in the head?
-“Do not be conformed to this world, but be transformed by the renewal of your mind” (Rom.
-12:2).
+“Do not be conformed to this world, but be transformed by the renewal of your mind” (Romans 12:2).
 When our minds are renewed and refreshed, our hearts follow along.
-Instead of being deceived by our hearts (Jer.
-17:9), we can be guided by the truth—the Word of God.
+Instead of being deceived by our hearts (Jeremiah 17:9), we can be guided by the truth—the Word of God.
 Biblical, experiential meditation on Scripture aims to answer the question: “What sin have I let run amuck in my heart?”
 This type of meditation requires a true examination of self before God in his presence in front of his Word.

-- Faith (Heart) – The charge of experiential meditation focuses on the gospel of King Jesus which corresponds with the Apostle Paul’s words: “[A] love…from a pure heart and a good conscience and sincere faith” (1 Tim.
-1:5).
+- Faith (Heart) – The charge of experiential meditation focuses on the gospel of King Jesus which corresponds with the Apostle Paul’s words: “love…from a pure heart and a good conscience and sincere faith” (1 Timothy 1:5).
 Because the mind is prone to wander, the heart is not far behind.
-Instead of shrinking back into a lethargically obtuse spirituality, experiential meditation ought to push us to “draw near [to God] with a true heart in full assurance of faith” (Heb.
-10:22).
-We read the Bible to know not just about God, but to know God.
+Instead of shrinking back into a lethargically obtuse spirituality, experiential meditation ought to push us to “draw near [to God] with a true heart in full assurance of faith” (Hebrews 10:22).
+We read the Bible to know not just about God but to know God.
 When the Spirit works in us, He works via the means of His inspired Word.
 The Bible ought to be stuffed deep in the soul, so our hearts are set on fire with a passion for the glory of God.
 It does no good to read the words of Scripture at the surface—we must plunge ourselves by faith into the Word of God so the Spirit can change us.
 It takes time, energy, focus, and affection.
 The Lord is near to the broken-hearted, so step one is to acknowledge our brokenness.
 We can then rely on the promises that he is near us, challenging us to grow with a heart full of child-like faith.

 - Mission (Hands) – It’s not experiential if it doesn’t lead us to act.
-The Spirit works in the life of Christians who make it their practice to meditate on Scripture producing heads full of repentance, hearts full of faith, and hands toiling for the Lord (1 Cor.
-15:58).
+The Spirit works in the life of Christians who make it their practice to meditate on Scripture producing heads full of repentance, hearts full of faith, and hands toiling for the Lord (1 Corinthians 15:58).
 Part of the reason the American church has been lazy in mission is because we’ve been lazy to pursue a heart of faith and repentance.
 It does no good to talk about disciple making if we can’t get the full-orbed Christian life straightened out.
 The mission of disciple-making and maturing cannot flourish if the mind and heart is not full of the gospel.
 Biblical, experiential meditation fuels missions.
 When we are saturated in the Word of God because we’ve gazed into the mirror of God’s Word, love in action for our homes, church, neighborhoods, and cities is the result.
 We want experiential disciples who make disciples who make more disciples.
 We can’t do this without loving others, and we can’t love others when we do not love the Lord.

 Experiential meditation on the Word of God isn’t an end to itself; it begins as a life transformed from the inside out.
 It is the duty of God’s people to shape their minds through godly repentance, aligning their affections with hearts full of faith in a very big God, while cultivating a life of obedience to what God has tasked us with: discipling all nations.